The Marriage of William Ashe (1921 film)

-The Marriage of William Ashe is a lost 1921 American silent film directed by Edward Sloman and starring May Allison.
+The Marriage of William Ashe is a 1921 American silent film directed by Edward Sloman and starring May Allison.
 It was produced and distributed by Metro Pictures.
 It is based on the 1905 British novel The Marriage of William Ashe by Mary Augusta Ward and its subsequent play adaptation by Margaret Mayo.

 The story was filmed before in 1916 in Britain by Cecil Hepworth.